cheqd/learn/overview/cheqd-101/cheqd-use-case-examples.md

 <figure><img src="../../.gitbook/assets/John Smith - Presents VC to Verifier (1).png" alt=""><figcaption><p>John Smith presents Credential as a Verifiable Presentation to MetaZap</p></figcaption></figure>

 When John starts up MetaZap, the initial loading menu asks John whether he wants to port over any existing assets.
 John scans another QR code to create a peer-to-peer encrypted channel with MetaZap.
-John sends a [Verifiable Presentation](../introduction-to-decentralised-identity/what-is-a-verifiable-credential-vc/what-is-a-verifiable-presentation.md) containing his relevant data and claims with the attached proof to those claims.&#x20;
+John sends a [Verifiable Presentation](../introduction-to-decentralised-identity/what-is-a-verifiable-credential-vc/what-is-a-verifiable-presentation.md) containing his relevant data and claims with the attached proof to those claims.

 MetaZap is able to verify the validity of the claims that John presents, by resolving the DID embedded in the Presentation.
 Through resolving the DID, MetaZap is able to see the DID Document and the information contained from DigiPlay.
 Automatically, it is able to ascertain that the proof inside John's [Verifiable Presentation](../introduction-to-decentralised-identity/what-is-a-verifiable-credential-vc/what-is-a-verifiable-presentation.md) was issued by the real DigiPlay and starts downloading John's assets into his MetaZap account.